Last night I had a dream about a man.

 He said he had a wife.
 She liked to laugh.
 She worried.
 He knew why.

 He sang about how hard things were.
 Constant sorrow.
 Hell on Earth.
 Whiskey in a bottle.

 “Sometimes people need to believe.
 That it cant get any worse.
-Even if it means somewhere, somehow, it gets better.”
+Even if somewhere, somehow, it gets better.”
 He just wanted to run.
 “I didn’t know.”
 He looked at me and cried.
 “No one ever told me.”